Introit

 Centuries later, those who went to John from the whole Judaean countryside and all the people of Jerusalem knew their time had come.
 They seized the moment, and were baptized by him in the river Jordan, confessing their sins.
 Imagine that people’s impatience those long years of delay when the Messiah seemed to tarry forever.
 But now the Baptist cries out in the wilderness, the One who will baptize with the Holy Spirit is at hand (G).

 But time has a way of running out, doesn’t it?
 Peter warns the day of the Lord will come like a thief . . . [when] the heavens will pass away with a loud noise, and the elements will be dissolved with fire (II).
-Though God is eternal, this earth, and everything in it, is not.
+Though God is eternal, this earth, and everything in it, including ourselves, is not.
 The time allotted us will come to an end -- as sure as Christmas comes, whether we want it to or not.

 So seize the season.
 If it can’t come soon enough for you, that’s fine.
 Learn patience.
 And while you’re waiting, strive to be found at peace, without spot or blemish; and regard the patience of the Lord as salvation (II).
-If the hustle and bustle leave you at wit’s end, or the impending months of dealing with the virus fill you with foreboding, learn patience too.
+If the hustle and bustle leave you at wit’s end, or the impending months of winter fill you with foreboding, learn patience too.
 And while you’re waiting, remember, the time is short, the Day is at hand, and no earthly undertaking should hinder us from setting out in haste to meet the Christ (cf. Collect).
 Who lives and reigns, forever and ever.
 Amen.

-Interlude (William Drummond, of Hawthornden)
+Offertory Hymn (William Drummond, of Hawthornden)

 The last and greatest herald of Heaven's King